 c) Single Flemish

 d) Poly Flemish

-Explanation: Double Flemish bond consists of alternative header, stretcher in each course.
-The facing and backing are of same appearance.
+Explanation: Double Flemish bond consists of an alternative header, stretcher in each course.
+The facing and backing are of the same appearance.

 5. Flemish bond is expensive than English bond.

 Explanation: Number of bricks required in Flemish bond is less than that required in English bond.
 It is because each course has a header and stretcher, which occupies more space than header or stretcher when placed individually.